 Select Network Management from Device Specific Settings on the left-side menu.
-Under Devices in the center pane, select the device being managed, Avaya_SBCE in the sample configuration.
+Under Devices in the center pane, select the device being managed, VM_SBCE in the sample configuration.
 On the Networks tab, verify or enter the network information as needed.
+Note that the A1 and B1 interfaces correspond to the private and public interfaces for the Avaya SBCE.

-Note that in the configuration used during the compliance test, the IP addresses assigned to the private (172.16.5.71) and public (172.16.5.94) sides of the Avaya SBCE were both assigned to interface A1.
+In the configuration used during the compliance test, IP address 10.10.5.42 was assigned to interface A1, and IP address 172.16.157.139 was assigned to interface B1.

-On the Interfaces tab, verify the Administrative Status is Enabled for the A1 interface.
-Click the buttons under the Status column if necessary to enable the interface.
+On the Interfaces tab, verify the Administrative Status is Enabled for both the A1 and B1 interfaces.
+Click the buttons under the Status column if necessary to enable the interfaces.